Drought

 1 min read

-Using tools and options to deal with dry weather and drought will help reduce the impact and help your farm recover quicker.
+Assessing your current position and taking action early to deal with dry weather and drought will reduce the impact and help your farm recover quicker.
+This page contains tools and options, including a summer management plan, to help you plan what decisions need to be made and when.

 Have a plan in place